FedyaNyet/AI-final/README.md

     game.solve()

-If at any point you want to see the game's state, you can access the attributes such as _exploreHeap by:
+If at any point you want to see the game's state, you can access the game's attributes such as `_exploreHeap` by printing them out to the screen. _Note that tile's are simply represented by their coordinates_

     print game._exploreHeap

+To explore a Tile's runtime attributes, you can access them via the game's `_tiles` in the following manner: